- Fantastic Team

 When it comes to how to start a cleaning business from scratch, another important aspect to consider once the business is up and running is finding and retaining your first clients.
 It will take a concerted effort on your part to do so.
 But there are some proven ways to help you do this that work.

 Although it will take time to build a client list, there are some techniques that do work.
 Some of these include referrals, handing out business cards or fliers and others.
 Another important element is building a customer relationship management (CRM) system to track your clients, track employee performance, income earned and more.
 At Fantastic Services, we use an intelligent CRM system that serves the needs of your franchisees and their technicians, delivering real-time access to the prices and availability of the services we offer.

 Ideally, you would want each client to become a returning customer.
 The more returning and loyal customers you get, the better it is for your bottom line and is a great indicator of the success of your brand.
 When it comes to providing a great customer experience, you need to always keep in mind that the customer is always right and that if they have any grievances, these need to be addressed by you promptly and professionally so that they keep coming back to you instead of choosing the competition.

 Building a reputation

-- Last update: November 19, 2020
+- Last update: May 19, 2022

 Posted in Advice Hub

-Fantastic Services manages 25+ professional home cleaning and maintenance services, provided within the UK, Australia and the USA.
-With 10+ years of experience behind our back, and 400+ of successful franchises, we continuously set the bar higher with our cutting edge technology implementation and marketing approach.
+Fantastic Services manages 100+ professional home cleaning and maintenance services provided within the UK, EU, Australia, Africa, and North America.
+With 13+ years of experience behind our back and 530+ successful franchises, we continuously set the bar higher with our cutting-edge technology implementation and marketing approach.
 Explore our business opportunities on the main website!